sentientforest/fullstack-js-reference-implementation/angular-client/README.md

   and use the same-origin relative path for production / build.
 </p>

+An Angular service has also been started to interact with the API and provide RxJS Observables and error handling from the responses.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.